A-Arcanjo/BDL-Assignment/README.md

 # BDL-Assignment
 Yohannes and Andreia Repo

-Andreia, could you answer the following questions in the space provided next to the question:
+Andreia (ii), could you answer the following questions in the space provided next to the question:
 1. What is your favorite holiday destination?
-   Yohannes (1).
-Visiting a beach restaurant
+   1. Visiting a beach restaurant
-   Andreia (2).
-Anywhere in Nature.
+   2. Anywhere in Nature.
-2. What should your dreamjob be like?
+2. What should your dream job be like?
    1. to be an outstanding web-developer and solving the problem of companies at any management levels.
    2. A job that challenges me to learn new things.
 3. What really makes you angry?